NON-STATE ACTORS IN EDUCATION

 Fee-setting: No information was found.

-Admission selection and processes: According to the Early Childhood Care and Education Act, the Director must develop a national monitoring and evaluation program for non-state ECCE facilities.
-All ECCE facilities must keep the prescribed records of the service's provision and operation and disclose them for inspection where required.
+Admission selection and processes: All ECCE facilities must keep records on their operation and disclose them for inspection when required.

-Policies for vulnerable groups: According to the 2017 Early Childhood Care and Education Act all ECCE facilities must provide an equal and fair ECCE or preschool service to every child that enrolled or attends the service.
+Policies for vulnerable groups: According to the 2017 Early Childhood Care and Education Act, all ECCE facilities must provide equal service to every child that has enrolled or attends the service.

 Quality assurance, monitoring and accountability